How to Make Money on a Blog or Website

 - finding clients for a service you provide or

-- selling a product or products on your website, usually with some sort of shopping cart system.
+- selling a product or products on your website, usually with some shopping cart system.

 Shopping Cart Issues

-When it comes to being able to make money on a website directly, you’ll usually need some way of accepting payments (be it Paypal, or some other Merchant Account), and some mechanism for allowing a customer to check out securely from your website.
-Most of these issues I’ve covered in my post about shopping cart systems.
+With being able to make money on a website directly, you’ll usually need some way of accepting payments (be it Paypal, or some other Merchant Account), and some mechanism for allowing a customer to check out securely from your website.

-Direct sales tend to be a bit more complex because we have the added consideration of shipping (unless our products are being drop shipped from the manufacturer for us or delivered electronically as with ebooks), and other customer service details.
+Direct sales are more complex because we have the added consideration of shipping (unless our products are being drop shipped from the manufacturer for us or delivered electronically as with ebooks), and other customer service details.

 Another way is to keep pointing to another website where you are selling your goods, such as Amazon.com or Smashwords (for authors like me).
 A shop like Amazon.com sells my books and ebooks from my original website, and ships or delivers them for me.
-They provide all of the customer services.
-When someone is confused about how to load an ebook onto their Kindle, Amazon helps them out instead of me staying up until 2 am explaining it over and over again.
-At the end of the month, all of my earnings are directly deposited into my account — only one entry in QuickBooks instead of one entry for every sale.
+They provide all the customer services.
+When someone doesn’t know how to load an ebook onto their Kindle, Amazon helps them out instead of me staying until 2 am explaining it repeatedly.
+At the end of the month, I receive one deposit into my account — only one entry in QuickBooks instead of one entry for every sale.
 So much more efficient.

 For crafters, a site like etsy.com also can help you to create a store where you can sell your handcrafted goods.